Sonic Mania: Sonic Mania Plus

 Upon returning to his world, Sonic is transported to Angel Island, where he comes across Mighty the Armadillo and Ray the Flying Squirrel.
 He then encounters the Hard-Boiled Heavies, who are damaged from their fights against Sonic and his friends.
-The Heavy King grabbed the Phantom Ruby and used its power to take Sonic and his four friends back to the beginning of their adventure in the game.
+The Heavy King grabbed the Phantom Ruby and used its power to take Sonic and his four friends back to the beginning of their adventure.
 Sonic and his friends travel through the areas again, but differently this time.

 After defeating Eggman and the Heavies again, if all seven Chaos Emeralds are collected again, the Phantom Ruby makes Eggman's robotic fortress explode again.
 However, this time, Sonic and his allies use the Chaos Emeralds to activate their super forms to escape while Eggman is sent into a portal created by the Phantom Ruby.
-Sonic and his friends celebrate their victory in a bar in the desert, but the Heavy King surprises them.
+Sonic and his friends celebrate their victory in a bar in the Mirage Saloon Zone, but the Heavy King surprises them.